Canada election shifts attention to trade deal as race narrows

-OTTAWA Trailing in second place two weeks before Canada's election, Conservative Prime Minister Stephen Harper announced a trade pact on Monday that largely protects the agricultural voting bloc, putting pressure on opponents who hope the deal would be a weak spot.
+OTTAWA Oct 5 Trailing in second place with two weeks left before Canada's election, Conservative Prime Minister Stephen Harper announced a new trade deal on Monday that largely protects the key agricultural voting bloc, putting pressure on opponents who had hoped to have more to attack.

-Harper touted the Trans-Pacific Partnership as a good accord that offers only limited access to Canada's politically important farm industry, largely neutralizing an attack from the left-leaning New Democratic Party, which has been sinking in polls.
+Harper touted the Trans Pacific Partnership as a good deal that offers only limited access to Canada's politically important farm industry.

-NDP leader Thomas Mulcair derided Harper for backing the 12-nation agreement in the midst of a campaign when the government is supposed to be in a neutral caretaker status.

-"It's inconceivable that Stephen Harper signed a secret deal in the midst of an election campaign.
-He's sacrificing our family farms, he is selling out auto workers," Mulcair said.

-The centrist Liberal Party, which has edged ahead of Harper in recent days, signalled it would probably support the deal.
+The centrist Liberal Party, which has edged ahead of Harper in recent days, signaled it would probably support the deal.

 "You are either in or out," Harper told a news conference.
 "We choose to be in because there is simply too much to gain for Canada."